Steven Yeun suits up for the cover of the October 2012 issue of KoreAm.

-Here’s what the 28-year-old Korean American actor from The Walking Dead opened up to the mag about:
+Here’s what the 28-year-old actor had to share with the mag: